apache/incubator-devlake-website/docs/Plugins/webhook.md

 We recommend that you give your webhook connection a unique name so that you can identify and manage where you have used it later.

-After clicking on the "Generate POST URL" button, you will find four webhook URLs.
-Copy the ones that suit your usage into your CI or issue tracking systems.
-You can always come back to the webhook page to copy the URLs later on.
+After clicking on the "Generate POST URL" button, you will find several webhook URLs.
+You can then post to these URLs from your CI/CD tool or issue tracking system to push data directly to DevLake.
+You can always come back to the webhook page to access the URLs later.

 ![](https://i.imgur.com/jBMQnjt.png)